 One of the squadrons included the USS Constellation under the command of Commodore Thomas Truxtun which came upon the L’Insurgente on February 9, 1799 northeast off Nevis.
 When the French ship fired on the Constellation, a battle ensued that lasted over an hour, in which the Americans comprehensively outmaneuvered the crew of L’Insurgente, forcing her to surrender.

 When the Americans boarded the French vessel, they found that she had lost 70 70 men from a crew of 409, while the Constellation, though badly damaged had lost only three of her crew of 309 men.

 This was the first post-Revolutionary War American victory against a foreign naval ship.

-Afterwards the frigate was taken to the West Indies and refitted for service in the American navy.
+Afterward the frigate was taken to the West Indies and refitted for service in the American navy.
 Renamed the Insurgent, she then cruised with the USS Constellation until May, 1799, winning many victories and capturing five more ships before returning to the United States in early 1800.
-On April 29, 1800 Patrick Fletcher assumed command and was ordered to cruise between the West Indies and the American coast to protect American shipping interests and to capture any enemy vessels he encountered.
+On April 29, 1800, Patrick Fletcher assumed command and was ordered to cruise between the West Indies and the American coast to protect American shipping interests and to capture any enemy vessels he encountered.

-On July 22, 1800, the Insurgent departed Baltimore, Maryland, and after a brief stop at Hampton Roads she sailed southward on August 8th.
+On July 22, 1800, the Insurgent departed Baltimore, Maryland, and after a brief stop at Hampton Roads, she sailed southward on August 8th.
 She was never heard from again and was presumed to have been caught in a severe storm that struck the West Indies on September 20, 1800.